 You can mentor a girl interested in learning how to make pizza.
 Make pizza instead of making cupcakes or cookies with your children’s friends.

 Here’s what pizzaiola Tara Hattan is doing.

 Tara Hattan was the solo pizzaiola in Oklahoma Broken Arrow.
-She asks whether it is lame to say that she makes pizza for fun.
+She asks whether it is lame to say she makes pizza for fun.

-Girls and women have flocked their pizza parlors to watch what she terms as her pizza acrobatic styles.
+Girls and women have flocked to their pizza parlors to watch what she terms as her pizza acrobatic styles.

 This way, she becomes a role model to the young girls and an inspiration.
 Tara travels with her ProDough everywhere to inspire as many women as possible.

 ProDough is an innovative device to develop pizza-throwing skills and is often used for the competitive acrobatic art form.